gamesbook/pyprototypr/docs/card_decks.rst

 - **images** - refers to the directory in which the images are located; if a full path is not given, its assumed to be directly under the one in which the script is located
+- **images_list** - is used in conjunction with *images* to provide a list of file extensions which filter which type of files will be loaded from the directory e.g. ``.png`` or ``.jpg``; this is important to set if the directory contains files of a type that are not, or cannot be, used
 - **data_list** refers to the name assigned to the "list of lists" being used

 ..
 HINT::